fbcbl/fabiocarballo.dev/content/blog/multi_theme_screenshots_tests_in_compose.md

 ## 3. Add support to multi-theme

-At this point, we have now the capability to easily generate our screenshots for our _Light Theme_.
+At this point, we now can quickly generate screenshots for our _Light Theme_.
 As a next step, we want to use the same codebase and automatically generate screenshots also to _Dark Theme_.

 For that, we are going to enrich our `DesignSystemScreenshotTest` with the capability to run parameterized tests.
 Hence, we are using [Test Parameter Injector](https://github.com/google/TestParameterInjector) to build the parameterized behavior.